The Story so far...

 The Museum was opened on 10 July 1985 by the then Land Speed Record holder Richard Noble OBE.
 Since then the collection’s international theme expanded as vehicles from around the globe were acquired increasing numbers from a humble 29 to nearly 400 in 30 years; an amazing feat by anyone’s standards.

 Preservation by operation is key to the care of the collection; cars and motorcycles are made to be driven after all.
-At special visitor events we run an interesting and eclectic range of cars and motorcycles on our Test Circuit.
+At special visitor events we run an interesting and eclectic range of cars and motorcycles.
 Senses are truly engaged as one not only sees the cars and bikes but they can also be heard, touched and smelt.

 This really is ‘The Story So Far...’ as the Museum and its collection are continually growing, changing and improving.
 We look forward to sharing the journey into the future with you, our supporters and visitors.

 Every effort is made to have the collection available to view, any changes are mentioned in the What's On section of the website.
 Please note this can sometime change without notice.